pBxr/TagTool_WiZArd/README.md

 For preparing the `.csv` files see "--help" function.

+## New in v1.3.1

+- Added a silent mode that can be called with the argument `--silent`.
+In this case the applications offers no dialogues or any log information, so it can cooperate better with additional features (e. g. the features and `batch` file added by fabfab1)
+- Also added was a function to solve a problem in context of a special project under "Custom functions for special projects" at the end of `ttwFunctions.h`.
+- Deleted unused feature "Remove dispensable formattings/tags"
+- Deleted confirmation dialogue "Please check before running the application: ..."
+- Suppressed function and dialogue for a next run (until ttw is prepared better for re-editing the same content multiple times, see above).

 ## New in v1.3.0: Prepared for a Web Extension (ttw_webx) to integrate ttw into small closed networks

 A separate web extension (ttw_webx) can be used optionally to integrate TagTool_WiZArD application starting with v1.3.0 into a web-compatible framework for small closed networks.